 The Python in Astronomy workshop is a community event intended for networking and collaboration as well as learning.
 We value the participation of every member of the workshop and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the workshop and to abide by the following Code of Conduct.
-Any issues can be brought to the confidential attention of the workshop organizers (including via e-mail to email@example.com), and thank you for helping make this a welcoming, friendly event for all.
+Please bring any issues to the confidential attention of the workshop organizers, and thank you for helping make this a welcoming, friendly event for all.

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event at the sole discretion of the conference organizers.

-This code of conduct has been adapted from the Astropy Community Code of Conduct.
+This code of conduct is adapted from http://software-carpentry.org/conduct.html